A Tradition of Enhancing the Transformative Student Experience at WSU

 The CougParents Program supports new and innovative programs and services that directly contribute to the transformative student experience at Washington State University—enhancing the learning, leadership and life of students outside of the classroom.
 The program is made possible by generous support from contributing parents, family members, alumni, and friends.

 Funding from this program is only allocated to registered student organizations and programs adding value to the out-of-classroom experience at all WSU campus locations.
 Funds are awarded annually based on need, number of students served, and the educational benefits derived by members of the WSU CougParents Advisory Board.

-Are you an RSO, looking to host an event or program this year which may need some additional financial support?
-If so, please consider applying for the CougParents Fund HERE.
-Deadline to apply is Wednesday, September 15, 2021 by 5pm.
+RSOs looking to host an event or program which may need some additional financial support should consider applying for the CougParents Fund.

 Applications will be considered if all the following terms are met:

-- Complete the CougParents Fund application and budget template (included in application) no later than Wednesday, September 15, 2021 by 5pm.
+- Complete the CougParents Fund application and budget template (included in the application).

-- Hold your event or program during the 2021-2022 academic calendar year, by no later than Friday, April 29, 2022.
-The fund does not currently support summer only programs.
+- Hold your event or program during the 2022-2023 academic calendar year, by no later than Friday, April 28, 2023.
+The fund does not currently support programs that only occur in the summer.

 Stories of Student Impact

 Recipients of CougParents Program funding during the 2020-21 academic year included:

 Cougs in Space, a student-led spacecraft engineering organization, developed an electric propulsion device called CougDrive-I for one of their future missions.
 CougParents support allowed them to finish building a high vacuum chamber and begin testing a portion of CougDrive-I's propulsion subsystems.
 Their research will be presented at the 2021 International Electric Space Propulsion conference.